-Before getting to know about the different features within each module within Valispace, it is good to understand the differences between projects and workspaces.
+Before getting to know the different features within each module within Valispace, it is good to understand the differences between projects and workspaces.

 Workspaces are isolated instances that can contain numerous projects.
 Projects are the ones where the user or the group performs the system and requirement definition.
-Within workspaces, the projects are created.
-The valis (properties) inside the projects can be referred to or used in different projects that are within the same workspace.
+Within workspaces, projects are created.
+The Valis (properties) inside the projects can be referred to or used in different projects that are within the same workspace.

-Like mentioned before, two projects from two different workspaces cannot communicate or refer to each other.
+As mentioned before, two projects from two different workspaces cannot communicate or refer to each other.

 The image above shows the structure of how workspaces and projects are shown.
-For example, the above image “Default workspace” (1) shows the workspace are you currently in, and the “ValiFan” is the project you are using.
+For example, the above image “Default workspace” (1) shows the workspace you are currently in, and the “ValiFan” is the project you are using.
 Below that, you have the menu to create a new project (2) and also you have the list of other projects that are available within the workspace.

 To change to the other workspaces, you can select the “More Workspaces” (3).

 When a deployment is created, we create two workspaces.
 One is the default workspace where the whole team can create their mainstream projects and collaborate.
 The other one is the “Training Workspace” which contains projects like “Satellite_valisat” or “Valicopter_5000” which users can refer to and see how the features of Valispace work.

 Also, the training workspace is the playing ground for new users as they can create new projects, test, and learn the features of Valispace before testing in their mainstream projects.